knative/docs/serving/using-cert-manager-on-gcp.md

 EOF
 ```

-To check that your certificate setting is valid, run
+To check that your certificate setting is valid, enter:

 ```shell
 kubectl get certificate -n istio-system my-certificate -o yaml
 ```

-and verify that its `Status.Conditions` have `Ready=True`.
-For an example
+Verify that its `Status.Conditions` have `Ready=True`.
+For example:
 ```yaml
 status:
   acme: